 Finally, the Board also applies the same Independent Stave analysis in evaluating whether private termination or severance agreements containing waiver and release provisions bar the unfair labor practice complaint allegations.
-See, for example, BP Amoco Chemical- Chocolate Bayou, 351 NLRB 614 (2007), where the Board applied the Independent Stave factors and found that the 8(a)(3) discharge allegations were barred by private termination agreements containing waiver and release provisions that all of the alleged discriminatees signed in exchange for enhanced severance benefits.
-See also A.S.V., Inc., 366 NLRB No. 162 (2018), where the Board found that severance agreements containing waiver and release provisions signed by 11 of the 13 alleged discriminatees did not bar the 8(a)(3) layoff allegations or prevent the Board from fully remedying the discrimination against them, both because the agreements were offered to the employees "as part of a broader scheme to eliminate union supporters").
+See, for example, BP Amoco Chemical-Chocolate Bayou, 351 NLRB 614 (2007), where the Board applied the Independent Stave factors and found that the 8(a)(3) discharge allegations were barred by private termination agreements containing waiver and release provisions that all of the alleged discriminatees signed in exchange for enhanced severance benefits.
+See also A.S.V., Inc., 366 NLRB No. 162 (2018), where the Board found that severance agreements containing waiver and release provisions signed by 11 of the 13 alleged discriminatees did not bar the 8(a)(3) layoff allegations or prevent the Board from fully remedying the discrimination against them, both because the agreements were inadequate under Independent Stave, and because the severance agreements were offered to the employees "as part of a broader scheme to eliminate union supporters").
 (A further discussion of such waiver and release provisions is found in §9-640, below.)